LEARNAcademy/Instructor-Resources/javascript/functions.md

 ### Pseudocode
 When we are faced with creating a function that is going to take an input and perform logic to produce an output what we are doing is creating an **algorithm**.
 This is often a complex task that requires a lot of mental heavy-lifting.
 Anytime we are faced with a complex problem, it is a good idea to break it down.

 A common workflow to break down a function algorithm is to start with an input and output.
 This will ensure we know what the function is going to do and what arguments it will require.
 The input and output of the function is called the **function signature**.
-Once we have established the signature, we can create a list of the logical steps to get from input to output.
+Once we have established the signature, we can create a list of the strict inequality steps to get from input to output.
 The list should be plain language using code terms but not coding itself.
 This process of establishing the function signature and creating an actionable plan in human readable words is called **pseudocoding**.
 Writing pseudocode is a really good habit as it gives us a plan and translates between code communication and human communication.

 Let's work through an algorithm prompt using pseudocode.